Windows 11 installation: Everything you need to know in 2026

 BypassSecureBootCheck regedit

 If you want to proceed with the unsupported method on a device that doesn’t meet the minimum hardware requirements, you have multiple options.
-The easiest way is to create a USB bootable media with Rufus or Ventoy, which you can then use to start the computer and proceed with the installation.
+The easiest way is to create a bootable USB drive with Rufus or Ventoy, then use it to start the computer and proceed with the installation.

-Although installing the operating system on older hardware may not meet the system requirements, the computer will still need a processor supporting the “POPCNT” (Population Count) instruction requirement.
+Although installing the operating system on older hardware that may not meet system requirements, the computer still needs a processor that supports the “POPCNT” (Population Count) instruction.
 Otherwise, the computer won’t boot.
 Usually, this will affect chips released before 2007.

 Do you have any questions about the installation process?
 Let me know in the comments.